 Photo from www.fusco.com / Fusco Builders

-We switch to a depiction of Level I for this layout.
 The mall, now officially known as WESTFIELD CONNECTICUT POST, was given a major makeover in the mid-2000s.
-Its south end was rebuilt into a vertically-stacked Target, Dick's Sporting Goods, Food Court and megaplex cinema.
+Its south end was rebuilt into a vertically-stacked Target, Dick's Sporting Goods, Food Court and megaplex cinema (in light gray).
 Two parking garages were also added.
-The shopping facility, which covered 1,334,000 leasable square feet, was now the state's largest mall.
+The shopping facility, which now covered 1,334,000 leasable square feet, was the Nutmeg State's largest shopping mall.